Central Guoshu Institute: Instructors

-Within the time from when the Guoshu was founded and when it dissolved in mainland China there were many Faculty and Instructors that passed through its doors.
-The lucky ones left a line of students to carry on their teachings while others just faded away into obscurity due to the ravages of WWII, China's Civil War and the Cultural Revolution.

 The original masters brought in to teach included Fu Zhensong, Wan Laisheng, Gu Ruzhang, and Li Jinglin.

 Yang Chengfu was named the institute's head instructor of tai chi; Sun Lutang was named head instructor of Xingyiquan; and Fu Zhensong was named head instructor of Baguazhang.

 In 1929, the governor of Guangdong invited some of the institute's masters (including some of those that had competed in the 1928 lei tai) to come south to establish a "Southern Kuoshu Institute".
 General Li Jinglin chose five masters to represent northern China: Baguazhang master Fu Zhensong; Shaolin Iron Palm master Gu Ruzhang; Six Harmony master Wan Laishen; Tan Tui master Li Shanwu; and Chaquan master, Wang Shaozhao.
 These men were known as the Wu hu xia jiangnan (五虎下江南 - "Five tigers heading south of Jiangnan").
 In 1933, the institute again hosted the national competition.
 The rules said, "...if death occurs as a result of boxing injuries and fights, the coffin with a body of the deceased will be sent home."